mhucka/Cirq/docs/start/install.md

 0. Make sure you have python 3.10.0 or greater.

-    See [Installing Python 3 on Mac OS X](https://docs.python-guide.org/starting/install3/osx/) @ the hitchhiker's guide to python.
+    See [Installing Python 3 on MacOS](https://docs.python-guide.org/starting/install3/osx/) @ the hitchhiker's guide to python.

 1. Consider using a [virtual environment](https://packaging.python.org/guides/installing-using-pip-and-virtual-environments/).